withmonumental/docs/src/guides/right_to_be_forgotten.md

 ::: info Note:
 If your artwork is not published in any space you will not be able to produce a sale of your artwork.
+:::

 To simply publish the artwork again on the space, enable the slide button under the section **Spaces** of your artwork’s detailed view window.
 The colour of the slide button is now blue.
-:::

-### Unpublishing artwork by a Space Manager
+## Unpublishing artwork by a Space Manager

 It is important to mention, that a space manager is allowed as well to unpublish/publish an artwork from his managed space.
 When you (as an artist or a collector) are submitting a subscription proposal to a space and the space manager approve your proposal, a space contract is created between you and the space manager.
-Please refer to the section **Space** for more details.
+Please refer to [Space](/started/spaces.md) guideline for more details.<br>
-Under this terms and condition or under the right to be forgotten, the space manager has the possibility to unpublish an artwork from his space.

 If you are a space manager, to **unpublish/publish** an artwork displayed under your space, please follow these steps:

 ```mermaid